Rtipper/image-lambda/README.md

-# image-lambda
-Lab 17
+# Lab 17 -- Lambda Image

-# PULL REQUEST
+# FEATURE TASKS
 A user should be able to upload an image at any size, and have both the original size and a thumbnail size When an image is uploaded to your S3 bucket, it should trigger a Lambda function which must;